Priorities in gravitational waveforms for future space-borne detectors: vacuum accuracy or environment?: Comparing the phase of gravitational waves

 \subsection{Methodology}

-We can compare contributions to the total phase produced by additional PN orders and environmental effects by means of Eq.~\eqref{eq:totalphase} and the various forms of Eq.~\eqref{eq:fdot} discussed in the previous section.
-Every GW source is integrated from the time it enters the LISA band for a 4~yr period or, if it occurs before 4~yr, until coalescence.
-An example of our computations can be seen in Figure~\ref{fig:deph}, in which we plot PN contributions to the GW phase for a range of possible sources, as well as the criterion defined by Eq.~\eqref{eq:mindeph}.
+{Having set up our models for both vacuum waveform templates and environmental effects, we devise a simple strategy to compare the importance of typical environmental perturbations to the accuracy of an arbitrarily precise vacuum template.} We compare contributions to the total phase {of the GW signal} produced by additional PN orders and environmental effects by means of Eq.~\eqref{eq:totalphase} and the various forms of Eq.~\eqref{eq:fdot} discussed in the previous section.
+Every GW source is integrated from the time it enters the LISA band for a 4{-}yr period or{, if it occurs first, until it reaches a separation of $12 G M/c^2$}.
+An example of our computations can be seen in Figure~\ref{fig:deph}, in which we plot PN contributions to the GW phase for a range of possible sources, as well as the detectability criterion defined by Eq.~\eqref{eq:mindeph}.

-We define an environmental perturbation to be `effectively of $n$-th PN order' if it produces a phase shift comparable to the $n$-th PN correction in Eq.~\eqref{eq:fdotphenom}.
-In Figure~\ref{fig:nPN}, we show the effective PN order of selected environmental effects for a particular source of GWs at $z=2$ with a mass of $10^5$ M$_{\sun}$ and a mass ratio $q = 1/3$, as a function of the dimensionless variables $f_{\rm{Edd}}$, $\sigma_{\rm v}/c$, and $E_{\rm t}/E_{\rm b}$.
-The effective PN order of environmental effects strongly depends on the value of these parameters.
-For realistic values of $f_{\rm{Edd}} \sim 0.1$ and $\sigma_{\rm v}/c \sim E_{\rm t}/E_{\rm b} \sim 10^{-6}$, it tends to be between the 4-th and the 6-th PN order, comparable to the benchmark 5-PN precision of available waveform templates.
+We {term} an environmental perturbation to be of `{comparative} $n$-th PN order' if it produces a phase shift comparable to the $n$-th PN correction in Eq.~\eqref{eq:fdotphenom}.
+In Figure~\ref{fig:nPN}, we show the {comparative} PN order of selected environmental effects for {two} particular source{s} of GWs at $z=2$ with a {binary's total} mass of $10^5$ M$_{\sun}$ and a mass ratio $q = 1/3$ {and 1/10}, as a function of the dimensionless variables $f_{\rm{Edd}}$, $\sigma_{\rm v}/c$, and $E_{\rm t}/E_{\rm b}$.
+The {comparative} PN order of environmental effects strongly depends on the value of these parameters.
+For realistic values of $f_{\rm{Edd}} \sim 0.1$ and $\sigma_{\rm v}/c \sim E_{\rm t}/E_{\rm b} \sim 10^{-6}$, it tends to be between the 4-th and the 6-th PN order, comparable to the benchmark 5-PN precision of available waveform templates. {Note how very recent work on PN waveforms \citep[][]{owen23} has determined that the truncation of 5PN terms will lead to a systematic bias in the parameter estimation of generic vacuum sources.
+By analogy, mis-modelling environmental effects of comparative 5PN order is expected to lead to similar bias.}